ContinuingEdCourses.Net Courses for Mental Health Professionals

 Stephanie Knatz Peck, Ph.D.

-Stephanie Knatz Peck, Ph.D. is Associate Clinical Professor at the University of California, San Diego (UCSD).
+Stephanie Knatz Peck, Ph.D., is Associate Clinical Professor at the University of California, San Diego (UCSD).
 She is Director of Intensive Family Treatment (IFT) Programs at the UCSD Eating Disorders Treatment and Research Program, an internationally known eating disorders treatment program emphasizing family involvement, peer support, and brain-based treatment.
 In addition to her clinical work, Dr. Peck co-developed Temperament Based Therapy with Support (TBT-S) and is responsible for the development and evaluation of the Young Adult version of TBT-S. In addition to program development and oversight, she continues to pursue her passion for helping others by providing direct clinical care for clients and family members affected by eating disorders.
 Dr. Peck has directly treated hundreds of clients and families over her career.

 Dr. Peck has presented nationally and internationally on her work related to brain-based treatments and the Intensive Family Treatment Programs with world- renowned experts.
 She frequently conducts continuing education seminars for professionals and has presented clinical workshops and intensive trainings for lead organizations in the field, including the Academy of Eating Disorders/International Conference of Eating Disorders (ICED), the National Eating Disorder Association (NEDA), and the International Association of Eating Disorder Professionals (IAEDP).
 Additionally, she co-runs biannual two-day intensive trainings at the UCSD Eating Disorders Center for invited professionals.
 Dr. Peck has coauthored nine book chapters and various original scientific articles on topics related to eating disorders, including brain-based treatment.

-Dr. Peck is the co-author of Temperament Based Therapy with Support for Anorexia Nervosa: A Novel Treatment by Hill, Peck and Wierenga (2022) which introduces the reader to the new Temperament Based Therapy with Support treatment and how it could be applied in various levels of care and types of therapeutic and educational settings.
+Dr. Peck is the co-author of Temperament Based Therapy with Support for Anorexia Nervosa: A Novel Treatment (2022) by Hill, Peck and Wierenga which introduces the reader to the new Temperament Based Therapy with Support treatment and how it could be applied in various levels of care and types of therapeutic and educational settings.

 John Preston, Psy.D., ABPP

-John Preston, Psy.D., ABPP, an important contributor to the literature in psychopharmacology, a mentor to many, and a remarkable teacher to countless psychologists, passed away in December 2020.
+John Preston, Psy.D., ABPP, (1950-2020), an important contributor to the literature in psychopharmacology, a mentor to many, and a remarkable teacher to countless psychologists, passed away in December 2020.
 He was the author or co-author of 22 books on topics including psychopharmacology, psychological assessment, neurobiology, and psychotherapy.
 His books have been translated into 14 foreign languages.
 He was in clinical practice for 38 years and a workshop presenter for 27 years.
 He lectured in many locations throughout North America, as well as in Africa, Europe, and Russia.
 He was Professor emeritus with Alliant International University, Sacramento, CA, and on the faculty of UC Davis, School of Medicine.
 He was the author of the Drugs in Psychiatry chapter in the Encyclopedia Americana.

 Dr. Preston was the recipient of the Mental Health Association's President's Award for contributions to the mental health community and the California Psychological Association's Distinguished Contributions to Psychology Award.